Yahya Sinwar

 According to a February 2017 report in The Guardian: “Sinwar’s outlook … is far more narrowly focused on Gaza than [Khaled] Meshal’s or other members of the old guard in Hamas’s political leadership, who are concerned with the long-running national unity talks with Mahmoud Abbas’s Fatah in the West Bank.
 Since his release by Israel in 2011, Sinwar has built up his power in the secretive military wing and is believed to have ordered the execution of a top rival last year in a power struggle.”

-Kobi Michael, an analyst and former head of the Palestinian Desk at Israel’s Ministry for Strategic Affairs, notes that Sinwar is a “bitter enemy” of the Egyptians, advocates cooperation with the Islamic State (ISIS) in the Sinai, and is allied with Iran.
+Kobi Michael, an analyst and former head of the Palestinian Desk at Israel’s Ministry for Strategic Affairs, characterized Sinwar as a “bitter enemy” of the Egyptians, an advocate of cooperation with the Islamic State (ISIS) in the Sinai, and an ally of Iran.

 In early May 2018, Sinwar encouraged the hordes of Gazan demonstrators who, since March 30, had been protesting the imminent relocation of the U.S. embassy from Tel Aviv to Jerusalem, a move that was slated to occur on May 14, the 70th anniversary of Israel’s creation as a sovereign state.
 Moreover, Sinwar encouraged the demonstrators to storm through the fence separating Gaza from Israel, even if they had to lose their lives in the process.
 “We would rather die as martyrs than die out of oppression and humiliation,” he told a group of hundreds of young Gazans.
 “We are ready to die, and tens of thousands will die with us.”
 The next day, Sinwar asked: “What’s the problem with hundreds of thousands of people parading through a fence that’s not a border?
 What’s the problem with an influx like that?”